[German: Die Vienna City Card – zahlt sie sich aus?]

 The card benefits

-Purchase your card as an app or print-at-home version.
+Purchase your card online as an app or print-at-home version.
 Or simply buy one when you get to the city.

 City card benefit: travel